strengejacke/ggeffects/README.md

     human readable annotations for graphical outputs.

-This means, users do not need to care about any expensive steps after modelling to visualize the results.
+This means, users do not need to care about any expensive steps after modeling to visualize the results.
 The returned as data frame is ready to use with the **ggplot2**-package, however, there is also a `plot()`-method to easily create publication-ready figures.